 In the 2020 municipal elections, Jean-Frédéric Poisson launched, with the PCD, participations in coalition and alliance lists in many cities, with the priority objective of fighting against the establishment of Macronism at local and national level.

-Thus, when the government announced that it would maintain the absolute ban on religious celebrations despite the deconfinement that would begin on 11 May 2020, the Christian Democratic Party and Jean-Frédéric Poisson filed a petition for interim relief to contest the legality of the government’s decision.
+Thus, when the government announced that it would maintain the absolute ban on religious celebrations despite the deconfinement that would begin on 11 May 2020, the Christian Democratic Party and Jean-Frédéric Poisson filled a petition for interim relief to contest the legality of the government’s decision.
 A few days later and after a long hearing of the petitioners and the Ministry of the Interior, the Council of State ruled in favour of the legal grounds that Jean-Frédéric Poisson had defended and forced the Government to lift the ban on religious celebrations.
 This victory in the service of a fundamental freedom of the French people was followed by great media coverage!

 In the summer of 2020, he co-founded and launched with Paul-Marie Coûteaux a new magazine « Le Nouveau Conservateur » (The New Conservative) to which several personalities contributed: Philippe de Villiers, Emmanuelle Ménard, Eric Zemmour, Marion Maréchal, Thierry Mariani, Valérie Boyer, Ivan Rioufol…